criteo/mesos-command-modules/README.md

 [![Build Status](https://api.travis-ci.org/criteo/mesos-command-modules.svg?branch=master)](https://travis-ci.org/criteo/mesos-command-modules)

-This repository is a collection of **experimental** mesos modules delegating the events to external commands.
+This repository is a collection of mesos modules delegating the events to external commands.

 Here is the list of supported modules:
 - Hook (all methods)
-- Isolator (prepare and cleanup methods only)
+- Isolator (prepare, cleanup, watch, usage methods)

-Warning: this project is not battle-tested yet, use it at your own risk.
+Warning: this project is not battle-tested yet, use it at your own risk (although it has run on production in Criteo for >1y).

 ## Getting Started